When you are standing at a shelf in a store or browsing through options online, what is one of the most confusing things to shop for?

-The details of the Certified Grass-Fed Organic Livestock Program, offered by the third-party Organic Plus Trust, get a little in the weeds, but here are the basics.
+The details of the Certified Grass-Fed Organic Livestock Program get a little in the weeds, but here are the basics.

 For a product to be good enough to feature this clarifying seal, the farm must first be certified organic, and then must be certified to meet stringent requirements relating to grass-feeding, including the following: